HendrikPN/scigym/CONTRIBUTING.md

 8. Make a notification that a new environment has been included in the README.md under "What's new".
 9. If your environment should be registered under a licence other than MIT, publish your licence statement in the LICENCE file under "Special Environments".
 10. Create a branch `environment/foo` and commit the changes there.
-11. Create a pull request to a branch with the same name at https://github.com/hendrikpn/scigym.
+11. Create a pull request to the master branch or a new branch at https://github.com/hendrikpn/scigym.

   [OpenAI gym]: https://github.com/openai/gym